WowOpenBox/website/help.md

 There is a "Track Mouse" (and stop tracking) button (and hotkey, default `Ctrl-Shift-M`) to track coordinates to help doing pixel perfect placement of your windows

+You can toggle the focus follow mouse behavior using a hotkey (default `Ctrl-Shift-F`)

 ## Need more help?
 Report a problem?
 Suggest a new feature?

 Make sure you are running the latest [release](https://github.com/WowOpenBox/WowOpenBox/releases)